About the awards

 Glinski Award for Excellence in Research

 The Award for excellence in research is named after Professor George Glinski from the Department of Electrical Engineering.
-He was the co-founder of Computing Devices of Canada (1948), which grew into one of Canada’s first publicly traded, export-oriented technology companies that produced such spin-offs as Northern Electric (NORTEL), Gandalf Technologies and Leigh Instruments.
+He co-founded Computing Devices of Canada (1948), which grew into one of Canada’s first publicly traded, export-oriented technology companies that produced spin-offs such as Northern Electric (NORTEL), Gandalf Technologies and Leigh Instruments.

 J.V.
 Marsh Award for Excellence in Teaching

-The objective of the award is to focus attention on teaching in the Faculty of Engineering by recognizing annually one of its members for outstanding contributions to university teaching.
+The award aims to underline the importance of teaching in the Faculty of Engineering by annually recognizing one of its members for outstanding contributions to university teaching.

 Frank Giacobbi Award for Outstanding Service